arikarim/Rails-React-Front-end/README.md

  - run npm run start
  -
- - Change axios request links to localhost if your rails is in development or change it to your back-end link if your rails is in production. you can find these links in `App, Login and Signup` components.
+ - Change axios request links to `http://localhost:3000` if your rails is in development or change it to your back-end link if your rails is in production. you can find these links in `App, Login and Signup` components.

 **Step 2 Rails Part**<br>